 Let us briefly present our expectations from the numerical simulations of the saturation regime.
-We can use Ming Xie formulas [20], generalized to the case of harmonic lasing [10], to estimate expected bandwidth reduction factor.
-Assuming that the saturation length approximately equals 20 power gain lengths, for the parameters from Table 1 we obtain the saturation length for the fifth harmonic in the case when the high K-value section was long enough: it would be about $L{\text{sat},5} \simeq 40$ m.
-Then we find saturation length for the fundamental in the reference case of lasing in the whole undulator with the reduced undulator parameter: $L{\text{sat},1} \simeq 53$ m.
-Thus, for the chosen length of the first part of the undulator $L{\text{w}}^{(1)} = 25$ m, we obtain from (1) that the bandwidth reduction factor is expected to be $R \simeq 3$.
+We can use Ming Xie formulas [24], generalized to the case of harmonic lasing [14], to estimate expected bandwidth reduction factor.
+Assuming that the saturation length ia approximately equal to twenty power gain lengths, for the parameters from Table 1 we obtain the saturation length for the fifth harmonic in the case when the high K-value section was long enough: it would be about $L{\text{sat},5} \simeq 40 \text{ m}$.
+Then we find saturation length for the fundamental in the reference case of lasing in